tmsteph/browser-life/README.md

 ### Extract data:

-1. give creature "id" method that gives each creature created a unique id
+1. Give creature "id" method that gives each creature created a unique id
-2. Write creature method that sends x, y, id, and actions of each creature per iteration to Data Base for recording.
+2. Write creature method that sends coordinates, x, y, id, and actions of each creature per iteration to Data Base for recording.
-Look into "Process" method

 ### Analyze and visualize Data:

-Run summary statistics of creature types, counts, and locations of creatures per iteration using python to manipulate the data from the mongo database
+Run summary statistics of creature types, counts, and locations per iteration using python to manipulate the data from the mongo database

 ### Visualize